scashriel/Set/readme.md

-An assignment to create a Set class with basic functions that can be done on sets
+An assignment to create a generic Set class with basic functions that can be done on sets